-In addition to the program requirements listed above, Medically Monitored High-Intensity Inpatient Service must provide educational services in accordance with local regulations (typically on-site) and designed to maintain the educational and intellectual development of the adolescent.
-Medically Monitored High-Intensity Inpatient Service must provide opportunities to remedy deficits in the educational level of the adolescents who have fallen behind because of their involvement with alcohol and other drugs.
+In addition to the program requirements listed above, Medically Monitored High-Intensity Inpatient Service shall provide educational services (typically on-site) in accordance with local regulations (typically on site) and that are designed to maintain the educational and intellectual development of the adolescent.
+This service shall provide opportunities to remedy deficits in the educational level of an adolescent who has fallen behind because of their involvement with alcohol and other drugs.

-Medically Monitored High-Intensity Inpatient Service must provide access to all approved US Food and Drug Administration (FDA) medications for Medication Assisted Treatment (MAT) covered by the Medicaid formulary for a beneficiary that meets medical necessity for that service.
-MAT may be provided on-site by the provider(s) or through a MOA or MOU with an off-site provider(s) that is no further than 60 minutes from the facility.
+Medically Monitored High-Intensity Inpatient Service shall provide access to all approved US Food and Drug Administration (FDA) medications for Medication Assisted Treatment (MAT) covered by the Medicaid formulary for a beneficiary that meets medical necessity for that service.
+MAT may be provided on site by the provider(s) or through a MOA or MOU with an off site provider(s) that is no further than 60 minutes from the facility.
+MAT may be administered by the provider, or through a MOA or MOU with another provider that is no further than 60 minutes from the facility.

-Medically Monitored High-Intensity Inpatient Service providers shall ensure that all programs have access to naloxone or other Federal Food and Drug Administration approved opioid antagonist for drug overdose on site, and that all staff have training and education on the use of naloxone in suspected opioid overdoses.
-Medically Monitored High-Intensity Inpatient Service programs shall develop policies that detail the use, storage and education provided to staff regarding naloxone.
+Medically Monitored High-Intensity Inpatient Service Providers shall ensure access to naloxone or other Federal Food and Drug Administration approved opioid antagonist for drug overdose on site.
+Providers shall ensure that all staff have training and education on the use of naloxone in suspected opioid overdoses.
+Medically Monitored High-Intensity Inpatient Service programs Providers shall develop policies that detail the use, storage and education provided to staff regarding naloxone.

-This service must be provided in a facility licensed by the NC Division of Health Service Regulation Mental Health Licensure and Certification Section under 10A NCAC 27G .3400 Residential Treatment Rehabilitation for Individuals with Substance Abuse Disorders rules.
+This service must be provided in a facility licensed by the NC Division of Health Service Regulation Mental Health Licensure and Certification Section under 10A NCAC 27G .3400 Residential Treatment Rehabilitation for Individuals with Substance Abuse Disorders.
+Facilities must be licensed under an approved rule waiver, if applicable.

 Refer to Tribal & Urban Indian Health Centers | HRSA when the service is provided by an Indian Health Service (IHS) or 638 contract or compact operated by a Federally Recognized Tribe as allowed in 25 USC Ch.
-18: INDIAN HEALTH CARE §1621t Licensing and §1647a Nondiscrimination under Federal health care programs in qualifications for reimbursement services.
+18: INDIAN HEALTH CARE §1621t Licensing and §1647a Nondiscrimination under federal health care programs in qualifications for reimbursement services.